 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-One of the best ways to propagate Lavatera is by a method known as taking softwood cutting in spring/early summer and it’s super easy to do even for beginners.
+One of the best ways to propagate Lavatera is by a method known as taking softwood cuttings.
+This is often done in the spring or early summer and is super easy to do, even for beginners.

-If you have never propagated lavatera through cuttings, this is the perfect opportunity for you to try.
-With the tips you will find below you should have garden ready plants either this year if you take them early enough which is spring or next year if you take them a little later usually early to mid-summer.
+If you have never propagated Lavatera through cuttings, this is the perfect opportunity for you to try.
+With the tips you will find below, you should have garden ready plants either this year if you take them early enough which is spring, or next year if you take them a little later in the early to mid-summer months.

 When to take softwood Lavatera cuttings

 You cannot take cuttings at any time of the year as they need time to root and mature.
-That is why it is important to take cuttings around spring to early summer, the earlier the better.
-At this time, new growth has emerged and has had the time to mature enough to adapt to the environment but it will still be nice soft foliage and these have the best chance of rooting compared to taking hardwood cutting.
+This is why it is important to take cuttings around spring to early summer, the earlier the better.
+At this time, the new growth has emerged and has had the time to mature enough to adapt to the environment but it will still be nice soft foliage and these have the best chance of rooting compared to taking hardwood cuttings.

-Furthermore, don’t take taking cuttings from stems with flowers as they don’t root as well as the flowers will take all the energy out of the little cuttings when you want them to concentrate on producing roots.
+Furthermore, don’t take taking cuttings from stems with flowers as they don’t root as well.
+This is because the flowers will take all the energy out of the little cuttings when what you want them to do is concentrate on producing roots.

 How to take cuttings

-When it is time to time to take cuttings, it’s a good idea to get everything ready that you need including filling teh small post with seed/cutting compost so you can plant the cutting straight away.
-What you will actually need or a sharp pair of secateurs or a knife, some pots to plant the cuttings, a propagator with heat if you have one but not essential, a clear plastic bag if you not got a propagator and moist cuttings compost.
+When it is time to time to take cuttings, it is a good idea to get everything ready that you need, including filling the small pot beforehand with seed or cutting compost so you can plant the cutting straight away.
+What you will actually need is a sharp pair of secateurs or a knife, some pots to plant the cuttings, a propagator with heat (if you have one) this is not essential as a clear plastic bag will also work just as well if you have not got a propagator, and moist cutting compost.
 You can also use multi-purpose compost mixed with grit too.
-Personally Always take cuttings and plant them straight away.
+From personal experience, I always like to take cuttings and plant them straight away.

-Then, remove 1/3 of the lower leaves to give space for the rooting node (this is where the leaves usually sprout from).
-Dip the end of the cutting into a rooting hormone and then transfer it to the biodegradable pot which is filled with compost.
-I like to put three cutting to a pit around the edges.
+Remove 1/3 of the lower leaves to give enough space for the rooting node (this is where the leaves usually sprout from) and dip the end of the cutting into a rooting hormone.
+Once you have done this you should transfer it to the biodegradable pot which is already filled with your preferred suitable compost.
+I like to put three cuttings to a pot around the edges.
 This way they are less likely to rot.

-You can use biodegradable pots so that it is easier to transfer to the ground or the pot without disturbing the roots.
+You can use biodegradable pots so that it is easier to transfer to the ground in the pot without disturbing the roots.

 If you are not transplanting the cuttings immediately, wrap them in newspaper and set them in a cool area.
-Alternatively, place them in a plastic bag and refrigerate them until you are ready to transplant.
+Alternatively, place them in a plastic bag and refrigerate them until you are ready to transplant them.